 CloudFormation is a powerful Infrastructure as Code tool that can help automate and manage your AWS deployments.

 This is the fourth article in our Infrastructure as Code blog series.
-You can read the first three here:
+Check out our other posts here:

-- Infrastructure as Code: 6 best practices to get the most out of IaC
+- 6 best practices to get the most out of IaC

 Our prior Infrastructure as Code article highlighted 15 popular IaC tools you can use to automate your deployments.
 One of the tools we wrote about is CloudFormation, which is the IaC tool offered by the largest cloud service provider in the world, Amazon Web Services.